Sujangv011/CyberSecurity_Elevate-Labs-/README.md

-# CyberSecurity_Elevate-Labs-
+# CyberSecurity_Elevate-Labs
-This repository documents my progress and deliverables for the Elevate Labs Cyber Security Internship daily tasks.
-Each folder contains a complete submission, including README.md files detailing the task's objective, methodology, and outcome, along with all relevant code, scan results, and screenshots.
+This repository is a central hub for my daily tasks during the Cyber Security Internship with Elevate Labs.
+Each project and task is logged here, creating a comprehensive portfolio of my work and learning.

+**What's Inside?**
+Task-specific folders: Every task, such as task-1-local-network-scan, has its own dedicated folder.

+**Documentation:** A detailed README.md in each task folder explains the objective, the steps I took, the tools I used, and the outcomes.

+**Artifacts:** This includes all the necessary files from each task, such as code, scan results, screenshots, and other relevant assets.

+This repository demonstrates my practical skills in areas like network reconnaissance, port scanning, and fundamental network security.
+It's a testament to my commitment to learning and problem-solving, showcasing my journey through the internship.